Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Related Work

-\subsection{Related work}
+\section{Related Work}

+Recently, there has been growing interest in studying fairness in sequential decision-making.
+For example, \citet{CREAGER2020} propose causal modeling of dynamical systems to address fairness, \citet{zhang2020fair} study how algorithmic decisions impact the evolution of feature space of the underlying population modeled as an MDP, and \citet{damour2020} study the impact of feedback dynamics on long-term fairness via simulations.

-The study of fairness in reinforcement learning (RL) was initiated in \cite{jabbari2017fairness}, where they extend the \emph{meritocratic fairness} notion in \cite{joseph2016fairness} from the MAB setting to the RL setting and call a policy fair if, with high probability, an action with a lower long-term reward is not favored over an action with a higher long-term reward.
-In another work, \cite{wen2019fairness} modeled the agents as states of an MDP and study demographic parity with respect to reward to the agents.
-The problem of off-policy policy selection in RL with fairness constraints, which are similar in spirit to the constraints in proposed in \cite{jabbari2017fairness}, is studied in \cite{DOROUDI2018}.
-In \cite{zhang2020fair}, how algorithmic decisions impact the evolution of feature space of the underlying population when the decision-making process is modeled as an MDP is studied.
-Finally, in \cite{CREAGER2020} causal modeling of dynamical systems to address fairness considerations is performed.
+The study of fairness in reinforcement learning (RL) was initiated by \citet{jabbari2017fairness}, who extend the \emph{meritocratic fairness} notion defined by \citet{joseph2016fairness} in the MAB setting to the MDP setting.
+Under this notion, a policy is fair if, with high probability, an action with a lower long-term reward is not favored over an action with a higher long-term reward.
+This notion of fairness can be classified as procedural fairness and is different from our outcome-based notion of fairness where the fairness guarantee can be quantified in terms of the state-visitation frequency. \citet{DOROUDI2018} study the problem of off-policy policy selection in RL under similar fairness constraints.
+In terms of the fairness constraints, the work closest to ours is that of \citet{wen2019fairness}, which models the agents as states of an MDP and study demographic parity with respect to reward to the agents.
+However, their work is different from ours in three key aspects: 1) they study discounted-reward MDPs in contrast to our average-reward MDPs, 2) they focus primarily on the setting where the model is known, whereas our main contribution is for the generative model, and 3) they model the constraints in terms of a reward to the agents in contrast to our fairness constraints which capture the absolute long-term state-visitation frequency.

-The AMDP problem has been extensively studied in the literature \cite{Mahadevan96,KearnsS98,brafman2002r}.
-If the model is known and the MDP is unichain, then in \cite{altman1999constrained} and in \cite{puterman2014markov} it was shown that an optimal policy can be computed by solving a linear program.
-For a generative model, in \cite{wang2017} and \cite{jin2020efficiently} the SMD approach \cite{nemirovski2009robust,carmon2019variance} was recently used to compute an approximately optimal policy.
-Additionally, in \cite{jin2020efficiently} an algorithm to compute a feasible policy for constrained AMDPs is also provided.
-Additional works on fairness in machine learning, constrained MDPs, and safe-RL are discussed in Section \ref{appendix:related work}.
+The unconstrained AMDP problem has been extensively studied in the literature \citep{Mahadevan96,KearnsS98,brafman2002r}.
+If the model is known and the MDP is unichain, then \citet{altman1999constrained} and \citet{puterman2014markov} showed that an optimal policy can be computed by solving a linear program.
+With a generative model (i.e. a simulator that can sample from the transition function and compute teh reward function \citep{kearns1999approximate}), the SMD approach \citep{nemirovski2009robust,carmon2019variance} was recently used by \citet{wang2017} and \citet{jin2020efficiently} to compute an approximately optimal policy.
+Furthermore, \citet{jin2020efficiently} proposed an algorithm to compute a feasible, but not necessarily optimal, policy for constrained AMDPs.